Elora Danan: Television

 Trolls capture Kit and Willow and bring them to their underground city as prisoners, and Elora and the others mount a rescue mission and infiltrate the mines disguised as trolls.
 They reach the base of the troll city only to discover that Elora's spell has liquified the ground.
 Kit is furious with Elora, thinking that she has prevented her from reuniting with Madmartigan.
 Kit is sucked into the liquified abyss while Elora tries to use her magic to free her.
 In the Immemorial City, Airk experiences a vision of Kit drowning and being rescued by Elora.

 Meanwhile, Elora and her companions continue their journey across the Shattered Sea.
 During the journey, Elora continues her training with Willow but struggles to reach her full potential.
 Kit and Elora also resolve their differences.
 Reaching the edge of the Shattered Sea, Elora and Kit jump over the edge and find themselves in the Immemorial City where they encounter a changed Airk.
 Airk claims that Lili, whom Elora and Kit recognize as the Crone, has shown him the truth and will help usher a new age ruled by her master, the Wyrm.
 In her fair form, the Crone invites Elora and Kit to enter an inner chamber, where she attempts to convince them to submit to the Wyrm.
 Meanwhile the others have jumped over the edge of the Shattered Sea and confront the Crone in the Immemorial City, freeing Elora and Kit from their trance.
 Elora and her friends fight the Crone, her minions, and the enchanted Airk.
-Graydon is seemimgly killed in the battle but Elora manages to use her powers to kill the Crone and free Airk.
+Graydon is seemingly killed in the battle but Elora manages to use her powers to kill the Crone and free Airk.
 Elora and her friends depart home, seeking to honor Graydon's memory.
 Unbeknownst to them, Graydon is still alive as the Wyrm uses Elora's form to sway him into leading his army.